-If you regularly shop membership warehouse clubs like Costco, Sam’s Club and BJ’s Wholesale Club, or big box stores like Walmart and Target, you understand why they offer headache remedies in the front of the store and booze in the back.
-Sometimes you need both to endure the experience!
+If you regularly shop at membership warehouse clubs like Costco, Sam’s Club and BJ’s Wholesale Club, or big box stores like Walmart and Target, you probably understand why they offer headache remedies in the front of the store and booze in the back.

-1. Decide which store is right for you.
+1. Decide which store is right for you